Quadratically enriched binomial coefficients over a finite field

 Indeed, the rank of $\Tr_{L/k}\braket{1}$ is $n$, so it suffices to compute the discriminant of $\Tr_{L/k}\braket{1}$.
 The discriminant of the trace form is the discriminant of the minimal polynomial of a generator.
-Since the Fr\"obenius acts as a $n$ cycle on the roots of a minimal polynomial for a generator of $k \subseteq L$, we have that $\Tr_{L/k}\braket{1}$ has square discriminant if and only if an $n$ cycle has even sign, which occurs if and only if $n$ is odd.
-For more on trace forms, see \cite{Conner-Perlis}.
-A proof of the classical fact \eqref{eqn:tracecompfield} can be found in Lemma 58 of the first ArXiv version of \cite{cubicsurface}.
+Since the Fr\"obenius acts as an $n$ cycle on the roots of a minimal polynomial for a generator of $k \subseteq L$, we have that $\Tr_{L/k}\braket{1}$ has square discriminant if and only if an $n$ cycle has even sign, which occurs if and only if $n$ is odd.